 The heart of our beloved Mexico City is an area called the Centro Historico.
 It’s got everything from culture to art to architecture to food to bars to fabulous people and people watching.
-Here are some of our favorite unsung reasons to love the heart of this soulful city (and one disappointing sandwich warning).
+Here’s our quirky city travel guide full of reasons to love the heart of Mexico City including a lucha libre sandwich, custom perfume on the cheap, and more.

 The gloriously Art Nouveau and Art Deco Palacio de Bellas Artes is home to wonderful live performances and some of the most iconic murals in Mexico.